 Literally hundreds of Nobel laureates, MacArthur Fellows, and Pulitzer Prize winners have attended Stanford.
 The university is ranked among the top five in the world by U.S. News & World Report, Forbes, Washington Monthly, Times Higher Education, and more.

 University of Pennsylvania

 The University of Pennsylvania is a leader in many fields and industries.
 It has one of the best business schools in the nation as well as some of the most renowned arts programs in the world.
 Around 22,000 combined undergraduate and graduate students attend Penn.
+Features

 The Cinema and Media Studies program at Penn allows students to earn a graduate certificate.
 Students will complete four seminars which cover current debates in and theories of film.
 You will also be required to write an advanced research paper on film that demonstrates the knowledge and skills you've learned over the course of your seminars and colloquia.
 Core classes include:

 One of the most selective schools in the U.S., Penn is also ranked among the country's top 10 best universities by U.S. News & World Report, Forbes, and Washington Monthly.
 In addition to its academic accolades, Penn is also known for its industrious research accomplishments and for being founded by Benjamin Franklin.

 A member of the Association of Jesuit Colleges and Universities, Loyola Marymount University is a Catholic school.
 In fact, it is one of the largest Roman Catholic schools on the West Coast.
 Located near Los Angeles, More than 9,000 students attend LMU.
 Features